 As a result of allowing for time-varying correlation we discovered a difference in the effects on stock returns between a recession caused by negative supply shocks and one caused by negative demand shocks.
-We found that the correlation between output and inflation was negative during the recessions caused by the two oil price shocks of the 1970's, indicating they were caused by negative supply shocks.
+We found that the correlation between output and inflation was negative during the recessions caused by the two oil price shocks of the 1970's.
+Formal identification of the shocks confirms that they were caused by negative supply shocks.
 In contrast, the earlier and later recessions were associated with a positive correlation between output and inflation, suggesting that these recessions were caused by negative demand shocks.
-Such a time-varying correlation between output and inflation raises doubts about the large body of evidence on the Phillips curve which typically assumes a constant positive correlation.